PONDS & WATER FEATURES

 This pond had already been installed behind a fenced off area of a school playground before we started this project.
 Summit Landscapes were called in to make the area usable while maintaining the pond’s functionality as a dipping pond for the school curriculum during biology classes.

 We decked over 40% of the pond, which helped stop the water becoming stagnant and added a small pump to begin circulating the water.
-We also installed a large metal grid on steels so it could also be used during playtime and a large locked hatch that opens up to be used for dipping.
+We also installed a large metal grid on steel so it could also be used during playtime and a large locked hatch that opens up to be used for dipping.